Is the Digital SAT Easier or Harder Than the Paper Version?

 Change #4: The Digital SAT Tests the Same Skills With New Content

-Like the pencil and paper SAT, the digital SAT will measure the same skills and knowledge that students learn in high school and that are most important for college and career readiness.
+Like the pencil and paper SAT, the digital SAT measures the same skills and knowledge that students learn in high school and that are most important for college and career readiness.
 But the College Board is making changes to test content to better fit the digital exam structure.

-In general, digital exam questions will be more direct and focused on assessing what students need to know to succeed in college and careers.
+In general, digital exam questions are more direct and focused on assessing what students need to know to succeed in college and careers.
 The digital SAT exam content is designed to better test the knowledge students will use in the future.

-Additionally, the Reading and Writing section will give students shorter texts that are tied to a single question.
+Additionally, the Reading and Writing section gives students shorter texts that are tied to a single question.
 This is a change from the pencil and paper SAT, which gave students a few long reading passages and multiple questions per passage.

-On the digital SAT Math section, word problems (called “questions in context”) will be more concise than those on the pencil and paper exam.
-So there will be less reading on the math section of the digital SAT, too!
+On the digital SAT Math section, word problems (called “questions in context”) are more concise than those on the pencil and paper exam.
+So there's will be less reading on the math section of the digital SAT, too!

 Here’s what we mean: on both the Reading and Writing section and the Math section, the first module contains a broad mix of easy, medium, and hard questions.
 Based on how students perform on the first module in each section, the second module of questions will either be more difficult or less difficult.

-In other words, the digital SAT will adapt the difficulty of the test based on individual test takers’ performance.
+In other words, the digital SAT adapts the difficulty of the test based on individual test takers’ performance.
+Check out our article to learn more about this new feature of the digital SAT.

 Adaptive testing is designed to make testing more secure (it’s harder to leak exam answers when everyone’s test is different!), tailored to students’ needs, and effective at measuring students’ performance.